This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

-Diplegic cerebral palsy, also known as spastic diplegia, is one of nine different types of cerebral palsy.
-The most common problem with the disorder in muscle stiffness.
+Diplegic cerebral palsy, also known as spastic diplegia, is one of three different types of spastic cerebral palsy.
+The most common problem with the disorder is muscle stiffness.
 It manifests during infancy and early childhood, with the average age of diagnosis being three years old.